 - 1. Reads streaming data stored in CSV format in a directory in Hadoop File System (HDFS). - 2.
 Processes the streaming data. - 3.
-Generate alerts based on the processed data values. - 4.
+Generate alerts when abnormal data values (e.g. from WWBS) are detected. - 4.
 Writes the processed data and alerts to an HBase Table.